 Padel takes a lot of wear and tear on the body, especially if you are untrained and in pure enthusiasm play a little too many times a week.
 It is important for the body to rest and recover between training sessions.
 Compression stockings increase blood circulation, which in turn counteracts pain and wear and tear in the calf muscles.

 Tips to avoid injuries in Padel

-- Heating – a good protection against stretching and tearing
+- Warm up – a good protection against stretching and tearing

 - Stretch - make sure to keep the body mobile and flexible

 - Recovery – give the body time to rest and recover

 - Do strength training regularly - give the body the best conditions to handle oblique strain